Sammy1202/Where_my_heart_lives/README.md

 It’s not just code.
 It’s not just a website.

-It’s a small corner of the internet that exists because of you.
+It’s a small corner of the internet that exists because of you and for you, from me.

 I made this to celebrate your birthday, but also to hold our memories,